Mindblown: a blog about philosophy.

 -

-(The Comics Curmudgeon) Hell is for (and created by) children
+(The Comics Curmudgeon) Sunday is for bird crimes

 -